zhengweii/tech-challenge/web/WebChallenge.md

 Suggestion:
 - JWT, Cookies, etc for Authentication
-- /users to fetch the users (unauthenticated)
+- /users to fetch all users (unauthenticated)
-- /albums to fetch the albums (authenticated)
+- /albums to fetch all albums associated with the user (authenticated)
-- /photos associated with albums (authenticated)
+- /photos to fetch all photos associated with the user (authenticated)
+- /albums/:id to return a specific album (authenticated)
-- /photo/:id to return a specific photo (authenticated)
+- /photos/:id to return a specific photo (authenticated)
 - Feel free to use frameworks